-As shown in Figure 2 and Table 3, under the updated FCTS, service levels on the regional transit system would decline from about 1,576,000 annual revenue vehicle-hours of service in the year 2017 to 925,800 vehicle-hours of service in the year 2050.
-In terms of the recommended expansion and improvement of transit in VISION 2050, the updated FCTS only includes the recommended east-west rapid transit line between downtown Milwaukee and the Milwaukee Regional Medical Center and the lakefront and 4th Street extensions of the Milwaukee Streetcar.
+As shown in Figure 2 and Table 3, under the updated FCTS, service levels on the regional transit system would decline from about 1,576,000 annual revenue vehicle-hours of service in the year 2017 to 1,011,700 vehicle-hours of service in the year 2050.
+In terms of the recommended expansion and improvement of transit in VISION 2050, the updated FCTS only includes the recommended 27th Street North-South rapid transit line between Northwestern Mutual and the Bayshore Town Center.
 A map of the public transit system expected under the FCTS is shown on Map 4.

-2019 THROUGH 2022 TRANSPORTATION IMPROVEMENT PROGRAM (TIP) FOR SOUTHEASTERN WISCONSIN
+2023 THROUGH 2026 TRANSPORTATION IMPROVEMENT PROGRAM FOR SOUTHEASTERN WISCONSIN

-The 2019-2022 TIP for Southeastern Wisconsin is documented in the SEWRPC report entitled, A Transportation Improvement Program for Southeastern Wisconsin: 2019-2022.
+The 2023-2026 TIP for Southeastern Wisconsin is documented in the SEWRPC report entitled, A Transportation Improvement Program for Southeastern Wisconsin: 2023-2026.
 The TIP includes all Federally and otherwise funded arterial highway and public transit projects programmed within the seven-county Region both inside and outside the five urbanized areas within the Region-Milwaukee, Racine, Kenosha, and West Bend urbanized areas, and the Wisconsin portion of the Round Lake Beach urbanized area.
 The TIP also includes both arterial highway and public transit projects that receive Federal assistance and projects that are funded solely with State and/or local funds.
 The Commission's TIP has historically included both Federally funded and otherwise funded projects and has included projects for the entire Southeastern Wisconsin Region as well, not just the five urbanized areas within that Region.
 The TIP has included more than the Federally required listing of Federally assisted projects in the five urbanized areas in order to provide a more complete picture of proposed arterial highway and public transit improvements.
 The continuation of the preparation of such a comprehensive TIP for Southeastern Wisconsin permits a comprehensive evaluation of transportation improvements with respect to air quality impacts.3 The TIP has been developed to be fiscally constrained, pursuant to USDOT metropolitan planning regulations (23 CFR Part 450) and USEPA conformity regulations (40 CFR Part 93.108).
 The funding needed to implement the TIP has been determined to be consistent with existing available Federal, State, and local funding levels.
 A current listing of all projects included in the TIP can be found at the Commission's website (www.sewrpc.org/tip)